Luigi Galanti: Abbot under Pope Pius VII (1805-1806)

 Finally, in 1805, he was appointed titular abbot by Pope Pius VII.
 In 1806, he asked to reside in Naples, and the following year, following the suppression of the monasteries, he retired permanently to his family.

 Post-Retirement (1806-1836)

 After his retirement to Naples (post-suppression of monasteries), he was appreciated by the French authorities.
-He was appointed professor of geography first at the University of Naples, and then at the newly formed Istituto Politecnico Militare, where he also taught history and literature.
+He was appointed professor of geography first at the University of Naples, and then at the newly formed Nunziatella Military School, which he helped form.
+Whilst working at the Military School he taught history and literature.

 He was also elected as deputato (member of parliament) for the Molise constituency in the revolutionary parliament of 1820.

 Personal life

 Time with Brother/Southern Excursions

 Throughout Luigi's life he would make many excursions and explore the southern provinces under the Kingdom of Naples alongside his brother, Giuseppe Maria Galanti (1743–1806).
 The trip united the Galanti brothers, and pushed Luigi to support the reform proposed by Antonio Genovesi in 1777.